 Should you buy the Frekvens speaker?

-Where the Frekvens speaker really shines and becomes a must-have is when you start experimenting with modular add-ons.
+If you’re committed to putting in the extra effort for the Ikea Frekvens speaker, you can experiment with modular add-ons.
 Throw in the option for 3D printed accessories that Teenage Engineering lets you download for free at their site, and the possibilities are endless.

 While other Teenage Engineering fans like myself will appreciate having this speaker for what it is, the casual person might want something a little more durable.
 In short, the Frekvens speaker is more than just a Bluetooth speaker, it’s a modular gadget that you can interact with.
 It’s an experiment that you can build upon if you want, or strip down to a minimal black box that sounds good.
 It’s up to you.

-If you want to turn the Frekvens speaker into a viable portable option, you’ll have to also buy the battery pack which puts you around a $100 price point.
-But at that price there are some other great options you should be aware of before you pend your money.
-For one, there’s the Anker Soundcore Flare which is a sub-$100 Bluetooth speaker that also has a pretty fun design.
+If you want a cheap, reliable option go with the Anker Soundcore Flare 2 which is a sub-$100 Bluetooth speaker that also has a pretty fun design.
 But more than that, it’s seriously tough.
-It has an IPX7 waterproof rating, a stable Bluetooth 4.2 connection, and is still extremely portable despite lacking a handle.
+It has an IPX7 rating, emits 360° audio, and is still extremely portable despite lacking a handle.

-Another good speaker you can’t go wrong with is the Bose SoundLink Micro.
-This thing is super small and portable, but also has an IPX7 waterproof build and a tough plastic exterior that can survive your average outdoor excursion to a hiking trail or the beach.
+Another good speaker: the Bose SoundLink Micro.
+This thing is super small and portable, but also has an IPX7 waterproof build and a tough rubberized exterior that can survive your average outdoor excursion to a hiking trail or the beach.
 Plus, it also has a pretty nifty hook so you can hang it from things and use it hands-free.